For Spring 2018 Admits Only

 - Meet your fellow Pirates and so much more

-- Pre-register for your session early by submitting your New Student Enrollment payment (starting for Fall 2017 students), as sessions fill up quickly!
+- Pre-register for your session early by submitting your New Student Enrollment payment, as sessions fill up quickly!

 - Register online to attend and visit www.armstrong.edu/navigate for more information